docarray/docarray/README.md

 <details markdown="1">
   <summary>Click to expand</summary>

-If you come from Pydantic, you can see DocArray Documents as juiced up Pydantic models, and DocArray as a collection of goodies around them.
+If you come from Pydantic, you can see DocArray documents as juiced up Pydantic models, and DocArray as a collection of goodies around them.

 More specifically, we set out to **make Pydantic fit for the ML world** - not by replacing it, but by building on top of it!

-This means that you get the following benefits:
+This means you get the following benefits:

-- **ML focused types**: Tensor, TorchTensor, Embedding, ..., including **tensor shape validation**
+- **ML-focused types**: Tensor, TorchTensor, Embedding, ..., including **tensor shape validation**
 - Full compatibility with **FastAPI**
 - **DocList** and **DocVec** generalize the idea of a model to a _sequence_ or _batch_ of models.
 Perfect for **use in ML models** and other batch processing tasks.
 - **Types that are alive**: ImageUrl can `.load()` a URL to image tensor, TextUrl can load and tokenize text documents, etc.
 - Cloud-ready: Serialization to **Protobuf** for use with microservices and **gRPC**
-- **Pre-built multi-modal Documents** for different data modalities: Image, Text, 3DMesh, Video, Audio and more.
+- **Pre-built multimodal documents** for different data modalities: Image, Text, 3DMesh, Video, Audio and more.
 Note that all of these are valid Pydantic models!
 - **Document Stores** and **Document Indexes** let you store your data and retrieve it using **vector search**

-The most obvious advantage here is **first-class support for ML centric data**, such as {Torch, TF, ...}Tensor, Embedding, etc.
+The most obvious advantage here is **first-class support for ML centric data**, such as `{Torch, TF, ...}Tensor`, `Embedding`, etc.

 This includes handy features such as validating the shape of a tensor: